Shkolik/Foamcut/README.md

 ## Limitations/TODO

- ~~- Machine setup is not parametric.
+ - ~~Machine setup is not parametric.
 Path and other objects will not be recalculated if you change working area in a middle of the process.
 But object themself parametric and will be recalculated in case target body parameters got changed.~~ DONE
  - ~~There should be only one machine per file.
 So far objects strongly depends on that.~~ DONE
- - Need to add foam block representation in setup.
+ - ~~Need to add foam block representation in setup.~~ DONE
  - ~~5th axis location not configurable for now~~ DONE
  - ~~Machine origin is hardcoded and locates in a working area center~~ DONE
  - No kerf settings.
 User can overcome it by modifying model (create Draft offset and use it as reference for paths )